Premier League top scorers: Who will win the 2019/20 Golden Boot? - TheNewsTrace

 Final season’s Golden Boot award was break up 3 ways by African trio Sadio Mane, Mohamed Salah and Pierre-Emerick Aubameyang.

-With 22 objectives every, it was the lowest whole to safe the award since Carlos Tevez and Dimitar Berbatov shared the honour with 20 objectives after the 2010/11 marketing campaign.
+With 22 objectives every, it was the lowest complete to safe the award since Carlos Tevez and Dimitar Berbatov shared the honour with 20 objectives after the 2010/11 marketing campaign.

 The title race will convey out the finest in the top strikers as soon as once more, whereas a number of new additions to the Premier League might take the division by storm.